ash0080/gun.doc.cn/Timegraph.md

 ```
 var node = Gun.get("<Your Node Here>");
 ```
 > Warning: As of now a Timegraph can only be stored inside one of the top level nodes.
-Eg. You can do 'gun.get().get()'
+Eg. You can't do 'gun.get().get()'

 Once You have your node you can use any of the **.time()**  methods on it.